Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 See [Coalitions](./COALITIONS.md) for coalition roles.

+### Discord TOKEN & Passwords
+DCSServerBot stores the secret Discord TOKEN and your database and (optional) DCS password in separate files.
+If ever you have added these to your config files like mentioned above, the bot will take them and move them away.
+This is a security feature.
+If you somehow forgot the values, you can always reveal them by starting the bot with the -s option like so: `run.cmd -s`.

 ### DCS/Hook Configuration
 The DCS World integration is done via Hooks.
 They are being installed automatically into your configured DCS servers by the bot.